 - Guidelines on cookies and other trackers (only available in French here);

-- various other guidelines, recommendations and practical information on different topics such as anonymisation techniques, employees' access rights, Binding Corporate Rules ('BCRs'), personal data breach notification, consent, and profiling (only available in French on CNIL's website here).
+- Various other guidelines, recommendations and practical information on different topics such as anonymization techniques, employees' access rights, Binding Corporate Rules ('BCRs'), personal data breach notification, consent, and profiling (only available in French here).